Battle of Graignes: Waffen SS war crimes

-Other Germans began systematically rounding-up French civilians suspected of assisting US troops.
+Other Germans began systematically rounding-up French civilians suspected of assisting U.S. troops.
 A total of forty-four villagers were rounded up, interrogated by the Germans as suspected collaborators with the Americans and were then shot dead.
 Other SS men dragged Father Leblastier and Father Lebarbanchon from the rectory into the courtyard outside, and shot them both dead.
 The Germans then discovered Madeleine Pezeril and eighty-year-old Eugénie Dujardin and shot them both dead in their beds.
 Thereafter, the SS men ransacked the village for any valuables they could steal.

 On Tuesday 13 June, the Germans burned the village.
 They poured gasoline over the bodies of Father Leblastier, Father Lebarbanchon, Eugénie Dujardin and Madeleine Pezeril and then set them on fire.
 The ensuing blaze was allowed to burn out of control, destroying 66 homes, the boys’ school, Mme Boursier's café, and the 12th-century church.
 Another 159 homes and other buildings were damaged either as a result of that fire or the fighting.
 Before the 11 June battle and the German retaliation that followed, the village of Graignes had consisted of just over two hundred dispersed homes and other structures.
 Afterward, only two houses survived unscathed.

-By then most of the Graignes defenders had already left.
+By then, most of the Graignes defenders had already left.
 Small groups arrived in Carentan late at night on the 12 June.
 Other troopers, some alone and some in pairs, continued to filter in on the 13 and 14 June.
 Twenty-one men hidden by the Rigault family and taken to Carentan by Joseph Folliot on the night of 15 to 16 June were the last from Graignes to make it back to U.S. lines.
 Out of the original 182 troopers involved in the defense of Graignes, 150 made it out alive.